-There are no specific studies, surveys, or risks and vulnerability assessments related to climate change impacts for the territorial area of the municipality of Camerino.
+There are no detailed studies, surveys, and assessments related to climate change impacts for the municipality of Camerino.
 Existing records about the status and condition of cultural heritage assets, such as historical buildings, monuments, landscapes, ecosystems and environment have to date not considered the impacts and effects of climate change.
 Reasons for the lack of assessments on climate change impacts could be economic as well as the (possibly related) absence of effective monitoring systems.
+Otherwise, the civil protection strategies for the post-emergency management (i.e. fires, heavy snowfalls, heavy rainfalls, etc.) are well defined.